Meet Our Staff

 Randy Branch is our Commercial Sales Manager and Business Manager.
 He joined PIWC in May 2014 and brings with him over 25 years of sales experience in industries such as insurance, technology and commercial real estate.
 A native of Olean, NY and a graduate of the College of Wooster, Randy is looking forward to providing our customers the wine making supplies and equipment needed to craft great wine.
 His hobbies include sailing, skiing and the occasional round of golf.

-Jim Rice joined the company in 2016 and is currently PIWC’s Accounting and Human Resource Manager.
+Ray Romanski joined the company in 2017 and is currently PIWC’s Accounting and Human Resource Manager.
 He is responsible for managing the daily accounting functions of our winery including accounts payable, accounts receivable, and financial reporting.
-Jim’s human resource duties include payroll and administering the company’s employee benefits package.
-Jim received his bachelor’s degree from Edinboro University and his Master‘s degree in Accounting from Walden University.
-Previously Jim has worked with Glowacki Management and Develop Erie and has had management roles in the retail and restaurant sector.
-Jim is a native of Erie and proudly calls the City of Erie Home.
-Jim enjoys baseball and summer trips to the Lake Erie Islands and Sandusky.
+Ray’s human resource duties include payroll and administering the company’s employee benefits package.
+Ray graduated from Harbor Creek High School and received his bachelor’s degree in accounting from Penn State University.
+Previously Ray has worked at Port Erie Plastics in accounting, inventory control, production scheduling, and purchasing.
+Ray is a native of Erie and proudly calls the City of Erie Home.
+Ray enjoys playing softball, golf, and football and traveling to various sporting events across the county.
+He also enjoys spending time with his girlfriend, dad, and friends and also visiting his mom, stepdad, and brother in Pittsburgh.

 Debbie Lam is our Customer Service Manager.
 She is always ready to help, and with her encyclopedic knowledge of wine making, she is sure to help solve any technical wine making problems that arise.
 From winemaking techniques to wine making supplies and equipment recommendations, Debbie is well qualified to guide our customers through the wine making process.
 When not helping our customers, Debbie acts as a EMS volunteer with our local Fire/Rescue department.
 A long time home winemaker, Debbie is happily willing to share her tips and experiences to help anyone make the best wine possible.